martinsimon88/martinsimon88.github.io/index.md

-# Welcome to my Master's project: Machine Learning & Blended Wing Body

-On this page my master's thesis project results will be posted after defense on the 17th of January 2018.
+Results will be posted after defense on the 17th of January 2018.

 The general aim of the project is to engineer a lightweight vertical take-off and landing unmanned aerial vehicle with an autonomous control system and a brain-computer interface.

 ## Within the scope of the thesis the following subtasks were solved: